mdickinson/bigfloat/reference.rst

    :class:`BigFloat` instance.
 In all cases the given value is rounded to the format (precision, exponent limits and subnormalization) given by the current context, using the rounding mode specified by the current context.
+The integer 0 is always converted to positive zero.

    .. method:: exact(value, precision=None)